propernicedigital/twoofthree.github.io/README.md

 1. What is a FEWD?
 Tools Setup
 2. Digging deep into HTML
 3. Digging deep into CSS & intro to dev tools (Add elements do your portfolio)
-4. Recap questionnaire / APP Exercise (HTML elements) / Selectors
+4. Recap questionnaire / APP Exercise (HTML elements) / Selectors / Frameworks (bootstrap)
-5. Grid layouts / Frameworks (bootstrap) / App Exercise (Style elements)
+5. App Exercise (Style elements)
 6. Digging deep into javascript / jQuery
 7.